camunda/camunda-docs/docs/self-managed/setup/upgrade.md

 | Web Modeler |
 |             | `postgresql` | `webModelerPostgresql` |

-However, we have decided to push back that deprecation to 8.7

-#### Deprecated components in 8.7
+#### Separated Ingress deprecation warning

-In addition to the above, we plan to deprecate separated ingress.
-If you're on a separated ingress, please switch over to using a combined ingress to ensure a smooth upgrade experience.
+The separated Ingress Helm configuration has been deprecated in 8.6, and will be removed from the Helm chart in 8.7.
+If using a separated Ingress, switch to a [combined Ingress](/self-managed/setup/guides/ingress-setup.md) to ensure a smooth upgrade experience.

 ## From Camunda 8.4 to 8.5